JonathanFierstein/PrimeTest-PoSh/PrimeTest-PoshProjectHistory.md

 This file will record significant milestones for the project.
 Only major events will be listed.

 5/4/2024 - Repository Created and Initial Commit which included essentially empty placeholder files was completed.
+5/13/2024 - PrimeTest Powershell Script and its 2 functions are complete.
+Still need some minor adjustments and to finish building function help.